 The CA's 5,760 members must be the envy of yacht clubs around the country.
 But it was set up not to be simply another yacht club, most of which at the time were focused on racing.
 The association has its origins in 1907.
 A lively correspondence had been carried in the pages of Yachting Weekly about the feasibility of forming some sort of union of cruising sailors to compile a register of 'honest' boatmen in various ports who could supply moorings or services.
 Cruising as a pastime was only just taking hold, and these amateurs needed support.
+The magazine's editor offered a room to those interested in discussing the formation of an association and around 30 people turned up to the first meeting in the Strand, London.
+A committee was elected and its first annual general meeting was held the following December.

-• ABOVE Limehouse Basin is the home of CA House, the square building behind the rotunda
+• ABOVE Limehouse Basin is the home of CA House, the square building behind the rotunda one of its former leaders Herbert Hanson described in the 1920s as: "a collection of great interest, containing a number of beautiful books".

-BELOW

-CAptain's Mate

-presents location

-specific info on a

-handy world map
+BELOW CAptain's Mate presents location specific info on a handy world map